John Erskine, Earl of Mar (1558–1634): Mar and the King's Jewels

 From time to time James would lodge jewels with Mar for safety and as pledges for loans.
-In December 1601 Mar returned several pieces including a cross set seven diamonds and two rubies, a hat string with 89 diamonds, a "feather" jewel to wear in a hat in the shape of a capital letter "A" for Anne of Denmark made with 110 diamonds, and other pieces.
+In December 1601 Mar returned several pieces including a cross set with seven diamonds and two rubies, a hat string with 89 diamonds, a "feather" jewel to wear in a hat in the shape of a capital letter "A" for Anne of Denmark made with 110 diamonds, and other pieces.
+These jewels seem to have pledged for a loan in London.
+The diplomat David Foulis wrote to Mar from London in December 1601 that the jewels were "delivered in their full integrity".

 Gardens of Stirling Castle

 King Charles sent a warrant in June 1625 for Mar and Archibald Napier, treasurer-depute, to appoint a "skillfull and well experimented gardener in England" to reside at Stirling Castle and repair the orchards.
 William Watts was appointed.
 In 1629 fruit trees for the gardens at Stirling were shipped from London in the Unicorn of Kirkcaldy to Alloa and delivered to Mar's gardener there, David Erskine.

 Marriages and family

 John Erskine and Anne Drummond had a son: